James Lord

 Captain Sir Peter Drummond Macdonald was the son of Ronald Macdonald.1 He married Lady Jean Alice Elaine Cochrane, daughter of Lt.-Gen. Douglas Mackinnon Baillie Hamilton Cochrane, 12th Earl of Dundonald and Winifred Bamford-Hesketh, on 15 December 1933.1 He married Phoebe Napier Harvey, daughter of G. A. Harvey, before 1961.2 He died on 2 December 1961.1

-Captain Sir Peter Drummond Macdonald was invested as a Fellow, Royal Society (F.R.S.).2 He was invested as a Knight Commander, Order of the British Empire (K.B.E.).1
+He was appointed Fellow, Royal Society (F.R.S.)2 He was appointed Knight Commander, Order of the British Empire (K.B.E.)1

 Citations